Mortgage Rates Today

 According to FreddieMac, a typical mortgage rate for a 15-year fixed loan in 2019 came with a 3.5% interest rate, down a half percentage point from the year before.
 Throughout 2020, however, mortgage rates saw a steep drop that followed the COVID-19 outbreak.
 By December of that year, the national average mortgage rate for a home purchase on a 15-year plan fell to 2.2%.

 That trend continued in the early weeks of 2021, but ended with a rise in mortgage rates toward the end of January.
-As you can see in the graphs below, current mortgage rates can heavily fluctuate from year to year.
+As you can see in the graphs above, current mortgage rates can heavily fluctuate from year to year.

 Getting the lowest mortgage rate possible requires a combination of timing and preparation.
 While external economic factors play a heavy role in what lenders can offer, improving your own financial situation before applying can go a long way in driving down interest rates.

 Taking the necessary steps to improve your credit score or save for a substantial down payment will help you get the lowest mortgage rate when the timing is right to apply for a loan.

 Once your credit and savings are ready to take on a home purchase, keeping a close watch on the real estate market and its projected developments will help you recognize the best opportunity for a home purchase.